ykkkw/ai-hw-sp-2026-nn/README.md

 ### Key Observations
 - **CNN wins** — spatial inductive bias (convolutions + pooling) is a natural fit for image data.
 Val accuracy hits 98.3% already at epoch 1.
-- **MLP performs surprisingly well** — 98.1% with only ~235K params and no spatial priors.
+- **MLP performs well** — 98.1% with only ~235K params and no spatial priors.
-- **Transformer is competitive but needs more** — 97% is solid, but lags because it lacks inductive bias and MNIST's 60K samples is modest for attention-based models.
+- **Transformer is competitive but needs more training** — 97% is solid, but lags because it lacks inductive bias and MNIST's 60K samples is modest for attention-based models.
 More epochs or data augmentation would likely close the gap.

 ### Per-class Accuracy